Hougang Central Bus Interchange is a bus station located at Hougang Central, serving residential areas around Hougang, Buangkok and Kovan.

 Currently, SBS Transit is the anchor operator of Hougang Central Bus Interchange.
 With the rollout of the Bus Contracting Model (BCM), the future operator of the Sengkang – Hougang Bus Package will take over as anchor operator of this interchange.

-Part of Hougang Central Bus Interchange will be temporarily relocated to make way for the construction of the Cross Island Line in the near future.
+Part of Hougang Central Bus Interchange will be temporarily relocated to make way for the construction of the Cross Island Line by end-2021.

 |Name||Hougang Central Bus Interchange | 后港中心巴士转换站|